mobenh/Golang-Discord-Bot/README.md

-# Golang MongoDB CRUD API
+# Golang Discord Bot
-This is a project with Golang APIs that access and modify a Mongo database.
-It can create user data, get and delete them.
+This is a Golang project with a Discord bot that replies pong when someone types ping.

 ## Technologies Used
 * Golang